 Recording a bass guitar and getting a thick and heavy bass sound that covers the low end and brings people to their feet is not as easy as plugging your bass into a sound card's input, pressing record and playing.
 But i will show you that its very possible, even with little to no experience in recording (audio engineering).

-There are 4 different ways to record a bass guitar.
 Direct Recording, Direct Injection, Miking a bass guitar cabinet and the combination of direct recording and miking the cabinet.

 1.)
 DIRECT INJECTION